 |

-Ross's Gull Greatham Creek June95
+Ross's Gull Greatham Creek June 1995

 This bird came so close we thought it had gone when we arrived as all the 'scopes were pointing